Emerging trends in hiring Gig Professionals

 It’s been a few months since GigVistas has been live.
 We now have some interesting trends and data that are presented here.
 Before I proceed any further, I hasten to clarify that we are focused only on white-collared jobs – not blue-collared ones.
 Our comments and analysis are therefore restricted only to this segment.

-The skills set of Gig job seekers that are congregating to our portal are shown in the pie chart below:
+The skill set of Gig job seekers that are congregating to our portal is shown in the pie chart below:

 Perhaps this is to a large extent a self-fulfilling prophecy.
 Most of our efforts have been targeted at start-ups where the demand for these skills is, predictably high.

 An analysis of the demand side (the skill-set employers are seeking) shown in the pie chart below, is indicative of a good match between supply and demand – at least for the top few categories.

 However, there was a surprise in that we didn’t see more professionals with contemporary tech skills seeking “Gigs”.
 Examples are full-stack Java, Python, and Data Science.

 Why is this the case?

 Initial conversations with professionals and employers point to a huge supply-demand gap in favor of demand, for contemporary and emerging tech skills.
 This is driving compensation and benefits to a point where professionals favor full-time jobs.